NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 -   test\_cases - test case scripts.
 These are bash executables that
     > query and massage output data to produce comparable results from
-    > different data bases.
+    > different databases.

+## **Test hardware and software configuration**

+#### hardware

+Four identical servers were used.
+One server was standalone, identified as adb-cb1 and it ran the MariaDB server, the Couchbase single node server, the client test scripts and the data loading scripts.
+Another three servers, adb-cb2, adb-cb3, and adb-cb4 were configured into a three node Couchbase cluster.

+Each server has 8 cores, 32 GB of memory, and 6TB of disk space.
+The disk space was partitioned allocating 3TB for each node of the cluster.
+For the standalone server the Couchbase engine was allocated 2Tb and the MariaDB server 1TB.

+Each server has this architecture: Linux adb-cb1.gsd.esrl.noaa.gov 3.10.0-1127.19.1.el7.x86\_64 \#1 SMP Tue Aug 11 19:12:04 EDT 2020
+x86\_64 x86\_64 x86\_64 GNU/Linux

+A complete output of lshw -short -quiet -sanitize is in the top level of the source code in working\_data/lshw.txt.

+#### software

+OS - Red Hat Enterprise Linux Workstation release 7.8 (Maipo)

+MariaDB - Ver 15.1 Distrib 5.5.65-MariaDB, for Linux (x86\_64) using
+readline 5.1

+Couchbase - Enterprise Edition 6.6.0 build 7909 ‧ IPv4

+Metviewer - We used an instance of METviewer 3.0 to generate sample plots from which to derive queries.

+MetDBload was pre-release at the time the data was initially loaded.
+We used the latest release from the development branch.
+The loaded data was verified by comparing with data loaded by the MVload program that came with METviewer 3.0.

-## **methodology**
+## **Methodology**

 ### **Overview**

-The intent was to incrementally load redundant datasets with different subsets (subset is a top-level keyword in our test Couchbase document schema) and compare query times for a rational set of meteorological data queries.
+The intent was to incrementally load duplicate datasets with different subset names (subset is a top-level keyword in our test Couchbase document schema equivalent to the user database name in METviewer) and compare query times for a rational set of meteorological data queries.
 The test suite queried an instance of MariaDB, a single node Couchbase server, and a multi-node Couchbase cluster.
-The MariaDB queries accomplished with the mysql command line client, and the Couchbase queries with the cbq command line client.
+The MariaDB queries were accomplished with the mysql command line client, and the Couchbase queries with the cbq command line client.
 No attempt has been made to qualify the Couchbase client SDK, as that is beyond the scope of this evaluation.
+To do that the queries would need to be implemented in a client program, such as python.
+The test queries were all made using provided command line tools, mysql for MariaDB, cbq for Couchbase.

 Part way into the evaluation it became clear the size of the data did not have a significant impact on a query that returned a specific subset